Dan-Q/twee2/README.md

 # Twee2

-Command-line tool to compile Twee-style (.tw, .twine) interactive fiction source files to Twine 2-style (non-Tiddlywiki) output.
+Command-line tool to compile Twee-style (.tw, .twine) interactive fiction source files to [Twine 2](http://twinery.org/)-style output.
+Use your favourite text editor to write Twine 2 interactive fiction.

-Designed for those who preferred the Twee (for Twine 1) approach to source management, because the command-line is awesome, but who want to take advantage of the new features in Twine 2.
-Note that this is NOT a Twine 1 to Twine 2 converter, although parts of its functionality go some way to achieving this goal.
+Designed for those who preferred the Twee approach to source management, because the command-line is awesome, but who want to take advantage of the new features in Twine 2.
+With a little work, this tool may also function as a partial Twine 1 to Twine 2 converter.

+For installation and usage, see https://avapoet.github.io/twee2/

 ## Philosophy